 My suggestion is to go small and lightweight if you strain your body too much carrying heavy weapons and ammo you will use much more energy.
 Instead of packing a heavy weapon pack more food and water.

 Your bug out gun should also be able to be used as a hunting weapon.
 You can hunt small gain with something as simple as a handgun just keep in mind that usually, you have just one shot before you scare off the prey.
 While hunting with something like an SKS is much easier due to its range you can still use a small handgun for this, of course only in an SHTF situation, don’t go out and start hunting as a hobby with a small handgun.
+The best bug out caliber should be a caliber with which you are comfortable and it is useful both for self-defense and for hunting.

 While you are bugging out and have made it to your safe location or compound there will come a time that you will start thinking of replenishing your food supplies as your food will run out eventually and you should eat foods with the longer shelf lives as a last resort.
 If you are serious about hunting and you need more information about it, check out my article What is the hunter’s most important item of clothing.

 If you have the know-how on how to trap small animals you should still have at least one gun with which you can hunt small or even larger game.
-In addition to having a weapon for hunting you should also have this kill on how to hunt, without it you will waist a lot of precious ammo and nothing to show for it so make sure you practice.
+In addition to having a weapon for hunting you should also have this kill on how to hunt, without it you will waste a lot of precious ammo and nothing to show for it so make sure you practice.

 Some say that in an SHTF situation that concealed carry will be the last thing on your mind this is true in some situations.
 But if you live in a densely populated area where there is still some rule of law during the emergency you could get in a lot of trouble.
 Also do not underestimate the psychological factor of having a gun, what would be your reaction to a group of heavily armed people coming towards you and your family.